Arsalan-Ahmed1572/Stripe-Payment-Integration-in-Asp.Net-Core-and-Angular-Javascript/Step1-Installation&Config.md

 Server-Side (ASP.NET Core):

-1.Create a new ASP.NET Core project: If you don't already have an ASP.NET Core project, create one using Visual Studio or the .NET CLI.
+1. Create a new ASP.NET Core project: If you don't already have an ASP.NET Core project, create one using Visual Studio or the .NET CLI.

-2.Install the Stripe.NET library: You can install the Stripe.NET library using NuGet Package Manager.
+2. Install the Stripe.NET library: You can install the Stripe.NET library using NuGet Package Manager.
 Open a terminal and run:
 ```c#
 [dotnet add package Stripe.net]
 ```

-3.Configure Stripe: In your Startup.cs file, configure your Stripe API keys in the ConfigureServices method.
+3. Configure Stripe: In your Startup.cs file, configure your Stripe API keys in the ConfigureServices method.
 ```c#
 services.Configure<StripeSettings>(Configuration.GetSection("Stripe"));
 ```

-4.Create a configuration section in appsettings.json:
+4. Create a configuration section in appsettings.json:

 ```json
 "Stripe": {